 - Many placement tools minimize estimated interconnect length or interconnect congestion as objectives. - The problem with this approach is that a logic cell may be placed a long way from another logic cell to which it has just one connection.
-However, the one long connection may be critical as far as timing delay is concerned. - As technology is scaled, interconnection delays become larger relative to circuit delays and this problem gets worse. - The minimum-length Steiner tree does not necessarily correspond to the interconnect path that minimizes delay.
+This logic cell with one connection is less important as far as the total wire length is concerned than other logic cells, to which there are many connections.
+However, the one long connection may be critical as far as timing delay is concerned. - As technology is scaled, interconnection delays become larger relative to circuit delays and this problem gets worse.